luca-conterio/tdmh_visualizer/README.md

 # TDMH Visualizer

-This program helps visualize logs.
-A graph with the nodes put on the background image is displayed.
+This program helps to visualize [TDMH](https://github.com/fedetft/tdmh) network status from log files.
+A network graph with the nodes on top of a background image is displayed.

 ## Compiling
 The project has been created with QT Creator.